 A complete yoga practice is therefore holistic.
 It’s about body-mind-spirit.
 Yoga is not only a physical exercise.
-It is a holistic lifestyle and worldview.
+It is a holistic lifestyle and non judgmental worldview.

 The physical postures of yoga comprise only 1 percent of yoga.

-Yoga is 99 percent stillness of mind, self-control, self-awareness, compassion, healthy lifestyle, unified worldview, and spiritual enlightenment.
+Yoga is 99 percent stillness of mind, self-control, self-awareness, compassion, healthy lifestyle, non-judgmental worldview, and spiritual enlightenment.

 Though yoga is a holistic tradition encompassing body-mind-soul, it is primarily a spiritual tradition.
 It is actually body and mind in the service of soul.